Head Start & Early Head Start

 A multi-ethnic group of toddlers are sitting together on the floor holding playing with wood blocks together.

-Family Services has been the local provider of the national Head Start program since 1965.
+Family Services has been the local provider of the national Head Start program for more than 30 years.
 In 2015 Family Services was awarded the Early Head Start-Child Care Partnership grant.

 Our Head Start programs provide quality early childhood development services to 499 3 to 5 years old and 120 Early Head Start birth to 3 children in collaboration with community child care centers, WSFCS, and NC Pre-K.